HL7/crmi-ig/input/pages/using-cql.md

 ### Aliases and Argument Names
 {: #aliases-and-argument-names}

-Aliases are used in CQL as local variable names to refer to sections of code.
-When defining a function, argument names are used to create scoped variables that refer to the function inputs.
+Aliases are used in CQL to reference items within the scope of a query.
+When defining a function, argument names are used to create scoped identifiers that refer to the function inputs.
 Both aliases and argument names conform to Conformance Requirement 4.16.

 **Conformance Requirement 4.16 (Aliases and Argument Names):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-4-16)